numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/accumulator.md

 Unlike both `map` or `reduce` operations, where `Datum` is consumed and `Message` is returned, for reordering with the Accumulator, the `Datum` is kept intact.

-## Data Retention

-To ensure there is no data loss during pod restarts, the Accumulator window replays data from persistent storage.
-The system stores data until `Outbound(Watermark) - 1`, which means it keeps the minimum necessary data to ensure correctness while managing resource usage.

-### Constraints

-1. For data older than `Outbound(Watermark) - 1`, users need to bring in an external store and implement replay on restart
-2. Data deletion is based on the `Outbound(Watermark)`

-## Use Cases

-1. **Stream Joining**: Combining multiple ordered streams into a single ordered output
-2. **Event Reordering**: Handling out-of-order events and ensuring they're processed in the correct sequence
-3. **Time-based Correlation**: Correlating events from different sources based on their timestamps
-4. **Custom Sorting**: Implementing user-defined sorting logic for event streams

-## Considerations

-1. The Accumulator window is powerful but should be used carefully as it can cause pipeline stalling if not configured properly
-2. For high-throughput scenarios, ensure adequate storage is provisioned
-3. The timeout should be set based on the expected data arrival patterns and latency requirements
-4. Consider the trade-off between data completeness (longer timeout) and processing latency (shorter timeout)

 ## Example